Video Conferencing With Zoom

-Zoom is a video and web conferencing service that can be used to host small meetings, large meetings, and webinars.
+Zoom is a video and web conferencing service that can be used to host meetings and webinars.
 It works with Macs, Windows and mobile devices.
-Anyone can join your meeting, including those not affiliated with the NC State or North Carolina Cooperative Extension.
+Anyone can join your meeting, including those not affiliated with the NC State University or North Carolina Cooperative Extension.

 How do I use Zoom?